 Letters of credit for the benefit of independent securitization trusts with respect to the securitization programs of PC Bank have been issued by major financial institutions.
 These standby letters of credit can be drawn upon in the event of a major decline in the income flow from or in the value of the securitized credit card receivables.
 The Company has agreed to reimburse the issuing banks for any amount drawn on the standby letters of credit.
-The aggregate gross potential liability under these arrangements for the Other Independent Securitized credit card receivables amount.
-As at December 30, 2017, the aggregate gross potential liability under these arrangements for the se arrangements for Eagle was \$36 million (December 31, 2016 - \$36 million), which represented approximately 9% (2016 - 9%) of the outstanding Eagle notes issued prior to 2015.
+The aggregate gross potential liability under these arrangements for the Other Independent Securitization Trusts was \$62 million (December 31, 2016 - \$71 million), which represented approximately 10% (2016 - 11%) of the securitized credit card receivables amount.
+As at December 30, 2017, the aggregate gross potential liability under these arrangements for Eagle was \$36 million (December 31, 2016 - \$36 million), which represented approximately 9% (2016 - 9%) of the outstanding Eagle notes issued prior to 2015.